heavyai/heavydb/docs/source/execution/optimizer.rst

 EnumerableTableScan    RelScan                  Returns the contents of a table through
                                                 sequential traversal.
 LogicalProject         RelProject               Computes a set of 'select expressions'
-                                                from its input relational expression.
+                                                from its input relational :term:`expression`.
 LogicalFilter          RelFilter                Iterates over its input and returns
                                                 elements for which condition evaluates to true.
 LogicalAggregate       RelAggregate             Eliminates duplicates and computes